Course Title: Japanese 4

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-If you have learnt Japanese outside RMIT, including self-study, you must contact the Course Coordinator in order to be directed to suitable courses.
+If you have learnt Japanese outside RMIT, including self-study, you must contact the Course Coordinator to be directed to suitable courses.
 Students who have had approximately 110 hours of Japanese tuition in another tertiary institution and have reached post-beginner level of proficiency may be allowed to enrol in the course.

 This course is not available to students who have completed standard Year 12 Japanese (i.e. Unit 3 and 4) in recent years in Australia.
 Students who completed Year 12 Japanese many years ago with documentary evidence should request a placement interview.